 The Belize trip planner below has this packing list in a downloadable Notion.

 Here’s what not to pack for the ATM cave tour:

 - Dry bag for carrying things.
-They will not allow you to carry a bag during the hike or cave, but I brought them to isolate my wet clothes.
+They will not allow you to carry a bag during the hike or cave, but I brought them to isolate my wet clothes after the tour.

-- Phone waterproof protective case.
+- Waterproof phone case.
 Phones are not allowed during the hike or cave exploration.
-There are very strict about this.
+They are very strict about this.

 - Sunscreen.
 Sunscreen will wash off at the beginning of the hike and you won’t need it for the cave or lunch since the area is shaded.

-This Belize packing list outlines what to generally pack during the rainy season, which runs from June to November.
+This Belize rainy season guide outlines what to generally pack during the wet season, which runs from June to November.